Pstkdev/Air-Liquide-Investment-Projection-Simulator-Tool/README.md

 - A transparent model I fully understand.
 - A tool reflecting a long-term passive income strategy.
 - The ability to modify assumptions anytime.
-- To share a useful tool with other long-term Air Liquide investors.
+- To share a useful tool with other Air Liquide investors.

 ## Features